-B030905T Elective-II

-Course Objective: The objective of these papers are to study Advanced Ordinary Differential Equation, Fuzzy Sets and Its Applications, Nonlinear Analysis and Special Function.
+B030905T Elective-II Any one of the following Course Objective: The objective of these papers are to study Advanced Ordinary Differential Equation, Fuzzy Sets and Its Applications, Nonlinear Analysis and Special Function.
 Also to prepare the students for further research in these area.

-B030905T -A Advanced Ordinary Differential Equations:
+Advanced Ordinary Differential Equations :